 In October 2012, Remembering Well: Rituals for Celebrating Life and Mourning Death, was released in a new paperback edition!

-Remembering Well, which has offered a ministry to people of all faiths for over twelve years, continues to receive acclaim for its relevance to people dealing with death and grief.
+Remembering Well, which has offered a ministry to people of all faiths for over 18 years, continues to receive acclaim for its relevance to people dealing with death and grief.
 Pilgrim Heart: The Inner Journey Home offers inspiration for those who travel far or near in the quest to become more at home in themselves and the world.
 The Holy Intimacy of Strangers speaks to the perennial challenges we face as we seek to nurture a sense of hospitality in all relationships.

 Into the Wilderness, originally published by Skinner House Press as part of the Unitarian Universalist Meditation series under the name Sara Moores Campbell, is also available in paperback.